 That’s because the vaccine is constructed from a killed virus.
-Not only that, but also there are only a couple of proteins from that dead virus in the vaccine.
-So, nobody’s getting injected with a complete virus.
+Furthermore, there are only a couple of proteins from that dead virus in the vaccine, so nobody’s getting injected with a complete virus.

-Those proteins, taken from the surface of the killed virus, are enough rev up our immune system and give it a clear target.
+Those proteins, taken from the surface of the killed virus, are enough to rev up our immune system and give it a clear target.
 But they certainly aren’t enough for the flu virus to reconstitute itself in our bodies.

 It might be a cold

 “We all know the rooster crows before dawn,” he said.
 “But we don’t think the rooster makes the sun come up.”

 There’s also the issue of where you get your shot, said Dr. Richard Zimmerman, a professor of family medicine at the University of Pittsburgh.
 “If you go to the pharmacy or to the doctor’s office," he said, "there’s a good chance someone sitting next to you will be coughing.”

 This is not to say you won’t get any symptoms after a flu shot.
 Here are some side effects people may experience:

-About 20 percent of people experience soreness in the arm that got the shot, Zimmerman said.
+About 20% of people experience soreness in the arm that got the shot, said Zimmerman.
 “That lasts about a day and then goes away,” he said.

 “There are a few people who feel a little fatigued after getting the shot,” Schaffner said.
 “And a few get a headache.
 These are all part of the body’s immune response to the vaccine.
 It’s not influenza.”

 You already have the virus

-If you were exposed to the flu shortly after being vaccinated your body didn’t have enough time to marshal its forces against the virus.
+If you were exposed to the flu shortly before or after being vaccinated your body didn’t have enough time to strengthen its forces against the virus.
 The shot doesn’t reach full effectiveness until two to three weeks after vaccination, Ison said.